CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

     Cryptoswap automates this process to strike a balance, only rebalancing when two conditions are met:

-    1. Price has changed more than the minimum amount
+    1. The price has changed more than the minimum amount
-    2. The rebalance costs less than 50% profit earned from swaps
+    2. The rebalance costs less than 50% of the profit earned from swaps

-    This ensure LPs remain profitable and minimizes rebalances, while maintaining high liquidity depth for swappers.
+    This ensures LPs remain profitable and minimizes rebalances, while maintaining high liquidity depth for swappers.

 ## **Dynamic Fees**